konstantinosalatzas/bdn2csv/README.md

 ### path2id

-The path2id feature transforms SAS BDN REST API GET /terms response JSON into a CSV file with:
+path2id is a feature that transforms SAS BDN REST API GET /terms response JSON into a CSV file with:
 * term path and id as columns
 * each row corresponding to a term

+The path2id feature computes the one-to-one mapping between term paths and ids.

 Example of usage as a CLI: